Chart Color Schemes

 Homebush has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 51 projects that may affect the region.
-Notable initiatives include the Parramatta Road Urban Amenity Improvement Program, Sydney Metro West - Sydney Olympic Park Station and Precinct, Bridge Road Residences, and 136 Parramatta Road Mixed-Use Hotel.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 51 projects that may affect this region.
+Notable ones include the Parramatta Road Urban Amenity Improvement Program, Sydney Metro West - Sydney Olympic Park Station and Precinct, Bridge Road Residences, and 136 Parramatta Road Mixed-Use Hotel.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.